Handling forms and paperwork

 Payment method: “Direct payment” must be selected.
 If “Advance payment” is ticked, funds received via advance payment will have to be repaid in full.

-Note: if you need assistance or think you will need assistance, please inform Chubb Assistance promptly.
-Do not try to solve the problem without involving the experience of Chubb Assistance as this may prejudice your right to claim assistance or reimbursement.
+How to use your Chubb Assistance Card (Note: if you need assistance or think you will need assistance, please inform Chubb Assistance promptly.
+Do not try to solve the problem without involving the experience of Chubb Assistance as this may prejudice your right to claim assistance or reimbursement.)

 Part-time students are expected to pursue their research for 20 hours a week for 48 weeks of the year.
 Most of your enrolment is handled on a pro-rata basis.
 Your annual report, however, is not: it is due every year.
 For information on PhD attendance requirements, including those for part-timers, see the ANU’s Procedure: Higher degree by research – candidature.
 You have the same access and rights to resources as full-time students.